rferjo/Cplusplus-Program/README.md

 Knowing where to put the private and public codes is where I had a challenge but after going back to zybooks and looking further I was able to figure it out.

 # What skills from this project will be particularly transferable to other projects or course work?
+Really making use of the readinput & printItem will be transferable to other projects

 # How did you make this program maintainable, readable, and adaptable?